bobenut/node-csvout/Readme.md

 ## License
-csvout  is licensed under the GNU.
+csvout  is licensed under the MIT.